Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Experiments

+Table~\ref{tab:main_results_task1} shows the model performances on Spacewalk-18.
+Due to the high computational cost of all-layer fine-tuning, it is only employed on InternVideo.

-Table~\ref{tab:results_steprecog} shows the zero-shot and last-layer fine-tuning performances of the models on the step recognition task.
-We report the results with context lengths $w=1,3,5$ minutes, and conduct a thorough exploration of context length in ablation studies.
-Across all context lengths and models, the best accuracy is only $13.55\%$, which is far less than the human performance of $67\%$.
-This verifies that our task is reasonable for humans but challenging to the state-of-the-art models.
+On the step recognition task, we report the results under a few context lengths and conduct a thorough exploration of it in Section~\ref{sec:context}.
+The best accuracy on this task is 25.75\% (InternVL3-8B) for open-source models and 36.15\% (GPT-5) for proprietary models.
+Their performances are far less than the human performance of $67\%$.
+This verifies that our task is reasonable for humans but challenging to models.
+VLLMs outperform contrastive VLMs, and significantly when the context window is long.
+Among the contrastive VLMs, InternVideo performs the best.
+Both last-layer and all-layer fine-tuning can boost constrastive VLMs, and all-layer fine-tuning yields higher performance than last-layer fine-tuning.
+However, the improvements are marginal, indicating that adapting models to extremely rare domains remains challenging.

-Among all the models, InternVideo achieves the best performance when the context length is 1 minute, while the language embedding model Sentence Transformer outperforms others when the context gets longer.
-A possible reason for the competitive performance of Sentence Transformer is its high sequence length limit.
-The lengths of the transcriptions grow as the available context gets longer, and while the Sentence Transformer can accept a sequence length of 384, the text encoders of video-language models can only accept around 100 tokens.
-Therefore, the video-language models will lose important information contained in the transcription, leading to worse performances than Sentence Transformer.

-Moreover, the models do not always improve after fine-tuning.
-This contradicts previous conclusions that last-layer fine-tuning is effective to generalize pretrained models to new domains \cite{rosenfeld2022domain}.
-It indicates that adapting models to extremely rare domains like spacewalks remains challenging.

-Table~\ref{tab:results_retrieval} shows the model performances on the intra-video retrieval task.
-While EgoVLP achieves the best performances in most cases, no model achieves an accuracy higher than $55\%$ in any setting, indicating the difficulty of the task.